 statement on performances

-Anastasia Clarke is active as a composer, performer, and sound engineer.
-Focusing on live embodied electronic music performance, both solo and collaborative work serve as sites for research and meaning-making.
-Anastasia has sculpted sound designs for Boom Bat Gesture and Mechanism Dance Theater, and has appeared as a performer in works by Chris Wood (Mocrep) and Jennifer Gerry (Mechanism).
-Original sound works have been premiered at MoMA P.S.1., The Film Society of Lincoln Center, HERE Arts, Triskelion, and Incubator Arts Project.
+Anastasia Clarke is a composer, performer, and sound engineer focusing on live embodied electronic music performance.
+Anastasia's solo and collaborative projects serve as sites for research and meaning-making.
+Anastasia’s sound works have been premiered at MoMA PS1, The Film Society of Lincoln Center, HERE Arts, Triskelion, and Incubator Arts Project.
 Anastasia has recently given talks at The School for Poetic Computation and New Women Space.
 Anastasia studied Electronic Music and Recording Media at Mills College.
-Current projects use electronic hardware and software to forge active relationships between performer, gesture, light, and sound.
+Anastasia’s projects use electronic hardware and software to forge active relationships between performer, gesture, light, and sound.

 Anastasia Clarke performing at Confetti Machine Festival, Outpost Artists Resources, Ridgewood, NY.
 Photographs: Verónica Puche